TetraWeb/docker/php/README.md

 These images are built from [Docker official php images](https://registry.hub.docker.com/_/php/), and additionally include:

  - All extensions are compiled and ready for loading with `docker-php-ext-enable`
- - PECL extensions: memcache(d), redis, mongo, xdebug
+ - PECL extensions: memcache, redis, mongo, xdebug
  - sendmail command via msmtp, configured as relay to localhost.
 Check `/etc/msmtprc` to setup relay server
  - Git client from official debian repo
  - Composer
  - PHPUnit - latest stable version for php >= 5.6 and PHPUnit 4.8 for php < 5.6
  - PHP Code Sniffer - latest stable version of `phpcs` and `phpcbf` commands
- - Node.js v4 from official Node.js debian repositories
+ - Node.js v6 from official Node.js debian repositories

 See below for details